Vasily Chapayev: Biography

-Chapayev was born into a poor peasant family in a village called Budayka, now part of Cheboksary.
-During World War I, he fought as a non-commissioned officer and was awarded the Cross of St. George three times.
+Chapayev was born into a poor peasant family in the village of Budayka, now part of Cheboksary.
+During World War I he fought as a non-commissioned officer and was awarded the Cross of St. George three times.

 In September 1917, he joined the Russian Social Democratic Labour Party (Bolsheviks).
 In December he was elected commander of the 138 Infantry Regiment by a vote of the regiment's soldiers.
-He later commanded the 2nd Nikolaev Division and the 25th Rifle Division.
+He commanded the 2nd Nikolaev Division; then from 9 April 1919 he commanded the 25th Rifle Division.

+During the Russian Civil War Chapaev participated in campaigns against the Ural Cossacks and the Czechoslovak Legion.
+As commander of the 25th Rifle division he took part in the capture of Ufa in June 1919.

 Death

-On 5 September 1919, the divisional headquarters near Lbishchensk (renamed Chapayev in his honour) were ambushed by White Army forces (Lbishchensk raid).
+On 5 September 1919, the divisional headquarters near Lbishchensk (in present-day Kazakhstan, the settlement was later renamed Chapayev in his honour) were ambushed by White Army forces (Lbishchensk raid).
 The circumstances of Chapayev's death are uncertain and his body was never recovered.
-The canonical version that the wounded Chapayev drowned when trying to cross the Ural River was particularly popularized by the 1934 Chapayev (which was approved by Stalin himself and quickly gained the cult status not only in the Soviet Union, but among Russian emigrants as well).
+The canonical version — that the wounded Chapayev drowned when trying to cross the Ural River — was particularly popularized by the 1934 film Chapayev (which was approved by Stalin himself and quickly gained cult status not only in the Soviet Union, but among Russian emigrants as well).